&Audition – The Howling

-&Audition – The Howling – was a Japanese and South Korean reality competition program that follows the formation and debut of the first boy group under Hybe Labels Japan.
+&Audition – The Howling – is a Japanese and South Korean reality competition program that follows the formation and debut of the first boy group under HYBE Labels Japan.

-In the live finale on September 3, 2022, the nine members of &Team were revealed.
+In the live finale on September 3, 2022, the nine members of &TEAM were revealed.
 They debuted on December 7, 2022.

 Program synopsis

 &Audition – The Howling – A 60-minute, uncut version of the show where 15 trainees move forward together towards their dreams; a documentary-style program where various performances and stories unfold as they aim for debut.